kentcdodds/cross-env/README.md

 ## Inspiration

 I originally created this to solve a problem I was having with my npm scripts in [angular-formly][angular-formly].
-This made it made contributing to the project much easier for windows users.
+This made contributing to the project much easier for Windows users.

 ## Other Solutions